paultrino/paultrino.github.io/_projects/(3) GEOG 588 Urban GIS 2024.md

 # GEOG-588 > Urban GIS

-I am TA'ing for [GEOG-588 Urban GIS](https://geog.ucalgary.ca/manageprofile/courses/w24/GEOG588) being taught by my PhD advisor [Dr. Victoria Fast](https://profiles.ucalgary.ca/victoria-fast), and she has *completely* redesigned the course to focus on experiential learning which presents guest-experts from industry to come and pose design-challenge questions to our students.
+I am TA'ing for [GEOG-588 Urban GIS](https://geog.ucalgary.ca/manageprofile/courses/w24/GEOG588), and she has *completely* redesigned the course to focus on experiential learning which presents guest-experts from industry to come and pose design-challenge questions to our students.

 #### Why it is exciting